All, Miscellaneous, Interior Contracting

 Every architect has a unique way of working, hence it’s important for an architect to know and design the project as per your preferences.
 It would help to have some references to share - Pinterest and Instagram are great resources.
 If you are unsure of how you want to go about it – ask the architect to suggest different styles from which you can shortlist.

 Whether you run a complex POS system that requires servers etc. or a simple setup, you should let the architect know.
 They will have to plan the cash counter, server room, power and data requirements around this.
-Surveillance and alarm system needs should also be communicated the way in advance.
+Surveillance and alarm system needs should also be communicated the way in advance with your facility management company.

 Some products require more security than others; the cabinetry, racks, and shelving should be designed to keeping this in mind.
 For e.g. let the designer know if you need a big safe in the back or just a small one for cash.